 When nearing the town, the group described being stopped by three police officers in black ski masks, who approached the group as they travelled in a forested stretch of land near a road.
 The officers led the group out onto the road where they made them wait for some time.
-Some time after this, the respondent described a considerably large amount of police officers and vehicles, given the size of their transit group, arriving to the scene.
+Later, the respondent described a considerably large number of police officers and vehicles, given the size of their transit group, arriving to the scene.
 The respondent described seeing over 20 police officers in total arrive to the location, in seven different vehicles – three vans and four sedan-sized police vehicles.
 There was no reason apparent to the respondent for this disproportionate response.

 “Hospital give tablet, police clipsy tablet”

 At one point in the police station, the father in the group, frustrated at the manner in which the officers were interacting with his family and their repeated requests for asylum, shouted to one of the officers “Don’t touch my family!”
 In response to this, the respondent described that one of the officers took a rectangular taser, which he held in one hand, and jabbed it into the rear end of the father, administering to him an electric shock.

 The father described becoming so desperate during their stay in the police station to secure an asylum procedure for his family that at one point he even collapsed down onto his hands and knees to beg the officers at the station to allow his family to access the procedures.
 They responded, repeatedly, “No.”.

 The group spent the rest of the night and the next morning at the police station.
 Late in the afternoon of July 11th, the group was moved into a van at the police station and driven back to the Bosnian-Croatian border.
 This journey took approximately one hour.